-- Significant accounts and disclosures and their relevant assertions As described in (1) subsection 6.6(2) of the Policy Statement, a top-down, risk-based approach to designing ICFR involves identifying significant accounts and disclosures and the relevant assertions that affect each significant account and disclosure.
-This method assists certifying officers in identifying the risks that could reasonably result in a material misstatement in the issuer's financial statements and not all possible risks the issuer faces. - Identifying significant accounts and disclosures A significant account could be an individual line item on the issuer's financial statements, or part of a line item.
-For example, an issuer might present "net sales" on the income statement, which represents a combination of "gross sales" and "sales returns", but might identify "gross sales" as a significant account.
+- Significant accounts and disclosures and their relevant assertions As described in subsection 6.6(2) of the Policy Statement, a top-down, risk-based approach to designing ICFR involves identifying significant accounts and disclosures and the relevant assertions that affect each significant account and disclosure.
+This method assists certifying officers in identifying the risks that could reasonably result in a material misstatement in the issuer's financial statements and not all possible risks the issuer faces. - (2) Identifying significant accounts and disclosures - A significant account could be an individual line item on the issuer's financial statements, or part of a line item.
+For example, an issuer might present "net revenue", which represents a combination of "gross revenue" and "returns", but might identify "gross revenue" as a significant account.
 By identifying part of a line item as a significant account, certifying officers might be able to focus on balances that are subject to specific risks that can be separately identified.